 February 20, 2022

 New Gathering Area – Work will begin soon to re-landscape the area between the front of our church and the Mission Blvd sidewalk.
 The ivy and grass will be removed, and pavers installed to create a large new gathering area with benches for parishioners to enjoy before and after Mass under the shade from our trees.
 Our new gathering area will have statues of St Joseph, St Mary and Jesus that will be gently illuminated at night.
 This project is being planned and funded by generous members of the parish.
-Click here for more information about this exciting project and future updates.

 February 13, 2022